gbdev/gbcompo21/README.md

     - An update/patch for a game you already released publicly.
 18. The submission must be available for free for the public (and not only the judges).
 Submission will be published and kept online for free on the competition website, while you are free to keep working on it (and eventually charge for it/make commercial usage).
 19. Multiple submissions are allowed.
+20. If your submission contains text that isn't available in English, some judges might not be able to read that text, and they will judge accordingly.

 ## Judging